The Inner SignalDaily

 via Neville Goddard

-Slow exhalation activates the vagus nerve, lifting HRV and shifting the nervous system toward parasympathetic dominance — the state where the body consolidates, integrates, and quietly repairs what...
+Slow exhalation activates the vagus nerve, shifting the nervous system toward parasympathetic dominance — heart rate variability rises, the stress response softens, and the mind becomes capable of ...

 via Joe Dispenza